jjyr/jjyr.github.com/_posts/2019-12-24-Build-CKB-contract-with-Rust-part-1.markdown

 ## Test our contract

-The only thing that the contract does is return `0`.
-It's perfect for a `lock` script (don't do this on the mainnet!).
+The only thing that the contract does is to return exit-code `0`.
+It's perfect for a `lock` script (it's not perfect, don't do it on the mainnet!).

 The basic idea to write test code is to use our contract as a cell's lock script, our contract return `0`, which means anyone can spend the cell.
-Firstly, we mock a cell with our contract as the lock script, then construct a transaction to spend the cell, if the transaction verification succeeded that means our lock script is working.
+First, we mock a cell with our contract as the lock script, then construct a transaction to spend the cell, if the transaction verification succeeded that means our lock script is working.

 Add `ckb-contract-tool` as dependent: